sanjuparampil/Project/README.md

 # Stock Market Prediction
-This project uses machine learning techniques to predict stock market prices for a selected number of companys.
+This project uses machine learning techniques to predict stock market prices for a selected number of companies.
+It uses historical data to predict future prices.
+This type of technical analysis is called momentum based trading strategies.

 ## Models
 The machine learning models used for this project are: